theAfricanQuant/trade/README.rst

 This is a sample app built with **trade**.
 It runs as a service.

-The input is a JSON containing trade information.
+The input is a JSON containing *occurrences* and a initial state for the *holder*.

-It have *context tasks* to identify daytrades, apply costs to occurrences and more.
+The sample app have *context tasks* to identify daytrades, apply costs to occurrences and more.

 The service also calculates the profits and losses from the occurrences and group the results by asset.

 The output is the *holder* state as a JSON.